by Todd Childs

 This test also helps the doctor determine your prescription by measuring what lenses it takes to focus light perfectly on the back of your eye.

 The pressure inside your eye is very important to measure, because high pressures can be one risk factor for glaucoma, a potentially blinding eye condition.
 The eye pressure is measured one of several different ways.
 Doctors will sometimes use a computerized instrument that blows a gentle puff of air in the eye.
 Pressure can also be measured with various other handheld devices that gently touch the surface of the eye.
 The doctor may also use an instrument that is attached to the microscope and uses dye in the eye and a blue light.

 The refraction test determines the ideal prescription for you.
 During this test, you are given something to look at (usually the Snellen chart or something similar) and asked to determine your best vision from a series of options.
 You look through the phoroptor, deciding between two lenses at a time.
 This is the part of the exam when you can expect to hear “one or two” and “three or four” over and over again.
 The eye care professional uses your choices to determine which, if any, prescription you need.

-Your doctor will use a high powered microscope called a slit lamp to thoroughly examine the structures on the outside of the eye under magnification.
+Your doctor will use a high-powered microscope called a slit lamp to thoroughly examine the structures on the outside of the eye under magnification.
 The doctor will also use a strong lens to focus on the structures inside of the eye.
-During this test, you will comfortably place your chin on the chin rest of the slit lamp while the doctor shines a bright light toward the eye.
+During this test, you’ll comfortably place your chin on the chin rest of the slit lamp while the doctor shines a bright light toward the eye.